addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Introduction
 ------------
-The primary purpose of this exercise is to become familiar with launching on-demand instances, connecting to those instances and testing the VPC configuration from ex-003.
+The primary purpose of this exercise is to become familiar with launching on-demand instances, connecting to those instances and testing connectivity for the VPC configuration performed in ex-003.

 *Note:  The activities in this exercise are expected to generate any costs to your AWS account.*